Kestrel Gold (CVE:KGC) Trading Up 33.3% – Time to Buy?

-Kestrel Gold Inc. (CVE:KGC – Get Free Report) shares were up 33.3% during trading on Saturday .
+Shares of Kestrel Gold Inc. (CVE:KGC – Get Free Report) traded up 33.3% during trading on Saturday .
 The stock traded as high as C$0.04 and last traded at C$0.04.
-Approximately 120,600 shares changed hands during mid-day trading, an increase of 127% from the average daily volume of 53,091 shares.
+120,600 shares were traded during mid-day trading, an increase of 127% from the average session volume of 53,091 shares.
 The stock had previously closed at C$0.03.

 Kestrel Gold Inc, an early-stage exploration company, engages in the acquisition, exploration, and evaluation of mineral properties in Canada.
 It primarily explores for gold and silver deposits.
 The company holds 100% interest in the King Solomon Dome project located in Yukon Territory.
 It also has an option agreement to acquire 100% interest in the Fireweed located near Kitimat, British Columbia; and the flagship QCM project covering an area of 69 square kilometers located in northern British Columbia.